18F/intake/pages/infrastructure.md

 parent: Business lines
 ---

-18F’s Infrastructure Services team provides agencies with industry-leading infrastructure and software services through Blanket Purchase Agreements (BPAs).
+18F’s Infrastructure Services team provides agencies with industry-leading infrastructure and software services through [Blanket Purchase Agreements (BPAs)](http://www.gsa.gov/portal/category/100643).
+By partnering with 18F Infrastructure, your agency will be able to quickly acquire services at fixed-unit prices from 18F’s pre-competed service.

-### 18F Infrastructure Services is:

-* A way to obtain industry leading infrastructure and software services quickly.
-* A mechanism to sell on demand at fixed-unit prices.
-* A pre-competed service that is currently in very high demand but is still faster than traditional procurement processes.

-### We currently offer infrastructure and software solutions for:

-* Cloud hosting and infrastructure as a service (for example: Amazon Web Services)
-* Content delivery networks (for example: Akamai, AWS CloudFront)
-* Voice and messaging orchestration (for example: Twilio)
-* Continuous monitoring (for example: Splunk)
-* Application performance monitoring (for example: New Relic)
+18F Infrastructure also provides associated consultative and operational labor, including cost tracking, billing, and consultative assistance to inform your infrastructure management and ensure your services meet federal compliance requirements.
+This support allows you to focus on **designing and implementing an intelligent infrastructure** that meets your dynamic digital needs.

-We have developed a Platform-as-a-Service (PaaS) called [cloud.gov](https://cloud.gov), based on the open source Cloud Foundry.
-This allows partners to create a platform where developers can deploy applications without having to worry about how their applications are run or what hardening measures are in place.
+We also have a Platform-as-a-Service product line called [cloud.gov](cloud.gov) based on open source Cloud Foundry.
+Cloud.gov allows partners to create a platform where developers can deploy applications without having to worry about how their applications are run or what hardening measures are in place.

+### What We Offer

+* Cloud hosting and infrastructure as a service
+* Content delivery networks
+* Voice and messaging orcestration
+* Continuous Monitoring
+* Application performance monitoring

+Cost estimates for services will vary depending on labor required for provisioning a compliant service and cost recovery for acquisition.

 18F Infrastructure *doesn't* provide operations and maintenance (O&M) support beyond that which comes with the external service.
 As the partner, you're free to select the optimal provider for the type of O&M support you need.

-Through an Interagency Agreement (IAA), you can use the BPA we've already created and used for these same services, avoiding the cost and time required for a fresh procurement.

-18F Infrastructure allows you to focus on designing and implementing an intelligent infrastructure that meets your dynamic digital needs.
+Ready to begin work with 18F Infrastructure?
+Contact us at [Inquiries18F@gsa.gov](mailto:Inquiries18F@gsa.gov) to arrange an initial meeting.